Salona: Thermae

-The thermae were typical buildings of Roman civilization and an indispensable part of Roman urban life.
+The thermae was a type of public bathouse that was common in Roman civilization and an indispensable part of urban life.
 Although the city of Salona had multiple baths, the best-preserved and largest ones are those in the eastern part of the city called the Great Thermae, built in the second or beginning of the third century A.D.
-This building is rectangular, with three symmetrically arranged apses in the north and one in the west.
-There was an adjoining elongated spacious room to the north, housing a semicircular pool, the piscina, filled with cold water, the frigidarium.
+This building is rectangular in shape, with three symmetrically arranged apses in the north and one in the west.
+There was an adjoining elongated spacious room to the north, housing a semicircular pool, the piscina, filled with cold water, known as the frigidarium.
 There were two dressing rooms to the left, with benches for sitting and openings in the wall for clothes.
 The room to the west was also used as a massage room, the unctorium.
 The room ending with an apse served both as a lounge and an exercise room.
 To the right there were hot baths and sauna: caldarium, tepidarium and sudatorium.